googleapis/storage-testbench/README.md

 | Failure Id              | Description
 | ----------------------- | ---
-| return-X                | Emulator will fail with HTTP code provided for `X`, e.g. return-503 returns a 503
+| return-X                | Testbench will fail with HTTP code provided for `X`, e.g. return-503 returns a 503
-| return-X-after-YK       | Return X after YKiB of uploaded data
+| return-X-after-YK       | Testbench will return X after YKiB of uploaded data
-| return-broken-stream    | Emulator will fail after sending 10 bytes
+| return-broken-stream    | Testbench will fail after a few bytes
-| return-reset-connection | Emulator will fail with a reset connection
+| return-reset-connection | Testbench will fail with a reset connection